talecrafter/AnimationImporter/README.md

 -----

 Open the tool with "Window" -> "Animation Importer".
-If using Aseprite: Edit the path to the Aseprite Application on your system in that window.
+If using Aseprite: Edit the path to the Aseprite Application on your system under "Config".

 ASEPRITE: